yuvalk/enhancements/enhancements/network/communication-matrix.md

 ---
-title: neat-enhancement-idea
+title: automatically-provide-communication-matrix
 authors:
+  - lack
-  - TBD
+  - yuvalk
 reviewers: # Include a comment about what domain expertise a reviewer is expected to bring and what area of the enhancement you expect them to focus on.
 For example: - "@networkguru, for networking aspects, please look at IP bootstrapping aspect"
-  - TBD
+# experties: origin-tests, node-firewall, networking
+#TODO: fill the reviewers properly
 approvers:
   - TBD
 api-approvers: # In case of new or modified APIs or API extensions (CRDs, aggregated apiservers, webhooks, finalizers).
 If there is no API change, use "None"
   - TBD
-creation-date: yyyy-mm-dd
+creation-date: 2023-03-21
 last-updated: yyyy-mm-dd
 tracking-link: # link to the tracking ticket (for example: Jira Feature or Epic ticket) that corresponds to this enhancement
   - TBD